-Under the GEWEX (Global Energy and Water Cycle Experiment), as a transferability intercomparison project, Rockel et al. (2006) proposed a comparison of regional simulations with fixed model parameterizations over several globally-distributed domains to test the model performance and to improve model parameterizations.
-The project targets regional models, but if similar experiments can be performed using a global model, this could be ideal for regional comparison since the simulation would not be contaminated by lateral boundaries.
+Under the Global Energy and Water Cycle Experiment (GEWEX), as a transferability intercomparison project, Rockel et al. (2006) proposed a comparison of regional simulations with fixed model parameterizations over several globally distributed domains to test the model performance and to improve model parameterizations.
+The project targets regional models, but if similar experiments can be performed using a global model, this could be ideal for regional comparison because the simulation would not be contaminated by lateral boundaries.
 The global downscaling can also be more economical than running the regional model at many locations because the global model eliminates the sizeable overheads required to run the regional model separately at multiple locations.

 In this study, a global version of the dynamical downscaling is developed.
-The system uses global spectral model and spectral nudging, and produces finer resolution global datasets from 200 km resolution reanalysis.
-For this purpose, a modified version of the scale-selective bias correction (Kanamaru and Kanamitsu, 2007a), is developed.
-The major objective of this paper is to demonstrate that a "global high-resolution" version of the NCEP global Reanalysis can be produced with relatively low computer cost.
+The system uses a global spectral model and spectral nudging and produces finerresolution global datasets from 200-km resolution reanalysis.
+For this purpose, a modified version of the scale-selective bias correction (KK07) is developed.
+The major objective of this paper is to demonstrate that a "global high-resolution" version of the NCEP global reanalysis can be produced with relatively low computing cost.

 A different type of global downscaling was recently conducted by Ghan et al. (2006).
-They downscaled a GCM (general circulation model) simulation with a physically based subgrid orography scheme over global terrain for a multi-decadal period.
-In their method, surface variables in each coarse grid cell were redistributed into finer subgrids taking into account the elevation effect, but with rather crude airflow dynamics within a grid, and an offline-mode of a land surface model was driven by these surface variables.
-Their method is not fully dynamical downscaling, but rather a practical and computationally inexpensive approach to global downscaling.
+They downscaled a general circulation model simulation with a physically based subgrid orography scheme over global terrain for a multidecadal period.
+In their method, surface variables in each coarse grid cell were redistributed into finer subgrids taking into account the elevation effect, but with crude airflow dynamics within a grid, and an offline mode of a land surface model was driven by these surface variables.
+Their method is not fully dynamical downscaling but rather is a practical and computationally inexpensive approach to global downscaling.

 This paper is outlined as follows.
-Section 2 describes a global version of the spectral nudging technique, specifically, the modification of the scale-selective bias correction method, and the results of the preliminary short-term nudging experiments are shown.
+Section 2 describes a global version of the spectral nudging technique-to be specific, the modification of the scale-selective bias correction method-and shows the results of the preliminary short-term nudging experiments.
 Section 3 presents results from a finer longer-term downscaling experiment.
 The results are evaluated against observations over the globe and over specific regions.
-Finally, Section 4 provides a summary and conclusions.
+Section 4 provides a summary and conclusions.